 All planning and zoning application files, in some cases dating back to the 1960s, are kept in the Planning Department and are open to public inspection between 8:00 a.m. and 5:00 p.m., Monday through Friday.
 Files typically contain applications; plans or proposed text; supporting materials; correspondences; staff comments; and other miscellaneous information.

-Application materials such as completed application forms and a representative site plan sheet (when applicable) are also posted online prior to a meeting and can be viewed here.
+Application materials such as completed application forms and a representative site plan sheet (when applicable) are also posted online prior to a meeting.
 This information can also be accessed from a smart phone by scanning the QR code provided on public hearing signs that are required to be posted on sites that are the subject of a Town Planning and Zoning Commission (TPZC) public hearing.

 For access to a full set of plans and all other application materials, it is strongly recommended that citizens visit the Planning Department between 8:00 a.m. and 5:00 p.m., Monday through Friday, well before an item is scheduled to be reviewed by the TPZC.
 Planning Department staff is available to explain application materials and receive valuable input from abutters and other interested parties.
 If you bring a regulatory oversight to the attention of staff, changes to the application will be required to meet the regulations.
 In other instances, staff may pass on your suggestions that an applicant might incorporate into their application if financially or otherwise feasible, resulting in a superior development than might otherwise be required.